Boris Becker

-Becker is often credited as the pioneer of power tennis with his lightning fast serve and explosive all-court game featuring flying through the air volleys, acrobatic dives, rolls and crushing service returns.
-He is also among the Top 10 players with the best ATP win percentages in the history of the game.
+Becker is often credited as the pioneer of power tennis with his fast serve and all-court game.
+He is among the top ten players with the best win percentages in the Open Era.
 In 1989, he was voted the Player of the Year by both the ATP and the ITF.
-Becker is arguably the greatest Davis cup singles player with a win percentage of 92.70%, a win loss record of 38-3 and two championship wins for Germany.
-In his autobiography, Andre Agassi mentioned that Becker was the world's most popular tennis star while recalling the events of a match he played against Becker in late 1980s.
+He holds a win percentage of 92.70% in Davis Cup singles rubbers, a win loss record of 38–3 and two championships for Germany.
+In his autobiography, Andre Agassi described Becker as the world's most popular tennis star in the late 1980s.
+Becker was featured at number 18 in the list of Tennis magazine's 40 greatest players of all time in 2006.

-After his playing career ended Becker became a tennis commentator and media personality, his personal relationships were discussed in news outlets.
-He has engaged in numerous ventures, including coaching Novak Djokovic for three years, playing poker professionally and working for an online poker company.
+After his playing career ended, Becker became a tennis commentator and media personality, and his personal relationships were discussed in news outlets.
+He has engaged in numerous ventures, including coaching Novak Djokovic for three years, playing poker professionally, and working for an online poker company.
 In October 2002, the Munich District Court gave Becker a suspended two-year prison sentence for tax evasion.
 He declared bankruptcy in the UK in 2017.
 In April 2022, he was sentenced by UK courts to two and a half years in prison for hiding assets and loans that the court required him to disclose to creditors and the bankruptcy trustee.
-On 15 December, he was released from prison early, having served eight months, and was immediately deported to Germany by UK authorities.
+On 15 December 2022, he was released from prison early, having served eight months, and was deported to Germany by UK authorities.

 Early life

-Boris Becker was born in Leimen, a town in the German state of Baden-Württemberg, the son of Elvira and Karl-Heinz Becker.
+Boris Becker was born in 1967 in Leimen, a town in the German state of Baden-Württemberg, the son of Elvira and Karl-Heinz Becker.
 Named after the Russian poet and novelist Boris Pasternak, young Becker was raised Catholic.
 His father Karl-Heinz, an architect, founded a tennis centre in Leimen, where Becker learned to play tennis.
 He received his secondary education at Helmholtz-Gymnasium in Heidelberg.
 His Sudeten German mother Elvira Becker, née Pisch was from the Moravian village of Kunewald (Kunín).

 Tennis career

+Junior career

 In 1974, Becker joined TC Blau-Weiß Leimen tennis club and began training under Boris Breskvar.
 By 1977, he was a member of the junior team of the Baden Tennis Association.
 He went on to win the South German championship and the first German Youth Tennis Tournament.

-In 1978, he was chosen for the German Tennis Federation's top junior team by Richard Schönborn.
+In 1977, he was chosen for the German Tennis Federation's top junior team by Richard Schönborn.
 According to Schönborn, the funding for Becker's training was put up by the German Tennis Federation at an expense of over 1.3 million DM.
 In 1981, he was included in the Federation's first men's team.
 In 1982, he won the doubles at the Orange Bowl International Tennis Championships.